mumin-api/api/README.md

 ### Prisma & Relational Data Security

 Prisma acts as our guardian.
 By generating a client that is **100% typed**, we eliminate the most common cause of database errors: mismatched data types.
 Our schema uses **JSONB** for flexibility while maintaining strict relations for financial integrity.

+### MuminAI: Generative Scholarly Intelligence

+The API features a sophisticated AI layer that provides deep, academic explanations for hadiths based on classical commentaries (Sharhs).
+It is a **white-labeled AI ecosystem** branded as **MuminAI**.

+- **Multi-Provider Resilience**: Dynamically switches between Google Gemini 2.5, OpenAI GPT-4o, and Anthropic Claude 3.
+- **Multilingual Support**: Supports 5+ languages including Russian, Uzbek (Latin), Turkish, and English.
+- **Scholarly Prompting**: Hardened prompts ensure accuracy, preventing hallucinations and ad-hoc interpretations.

+---

+## 5. MuminAI: The Scholarly AI Engine

+**MuminAI** is a core component of the Mumin ecosystem, designed to provide context and depth to the sacred texts.

+### AI Provider Strategy (Gemini, GPT-4, Claude)

+We employ a **Multi-Model Strategy** to ensure high availability and output quality:

+- **Google Gemini 2.5 Flash**: Primary provider for high-speed, cost-effective multilingual explanations.
+- **OpenAI GPT-4o-mini**: Secondary/Failover provider known for high logical reasoning.
+- **Anthropic Claude 3 Haiku**: Specialized provider for nuanced linguistic analysis.

+### Scholarly Constraints & Safety

+Every AI-generated explanation is governed by a **9-layer Scholarly Constraint System**:

+1. **Academic Neutrality**: No personal opinions, only consensus-based Sharh (commentary).
+2. **Citation Guard**: Strict prohibition of fabricated sources or "fake" hadiths.
+3. **Dual-Layer Meaning**: Separation between a concise "Short Meaning" and a "Long Meaning" for deep study.
+4. **Contextual Enrichment**: Built-in definitions for complex terms (e.g., _Guylul_, _Tahara_).
+5. **Human-in-the-loop Reporting**: Users can report AI inaccuracies, which trigger instant **Admin Notifications** for review.

 ### Redis Caching Strategy